PDPA Compliance11 min read26 April 2026

 • Annual group turnover under S$100 million OR fewer than 200 employees

-• Solution must be on the pre-approved list or vendor must have PSG pre-approval
+• Solution must be PSG pre-approved

-At the Starter plan ($49/month), PSG-eligible SMEs pay $24.50/month after grant.
-At Pro ($149/month), they pay $74.50/month.
-Over a 12-month subscription, that is a saving of $294 to $894 through the grant.
+At ComplyHQ's Starter plan ($49/month), PSG-eligible SMEs pay $24.50/month after grant.
+At Pro ($149/month), you pay $74.50/month.
+Over 12 months, that saves you between $294 and $894 through the grant.

-Implementation: Getting the Most from Compliance Software
+Implementation: Getting Genuine Value from Compliance Software

 Bottom Line

-The right tool depends on your size and complexity:
+The right choice depends on your situation:

-• Micro-businesses with minimal data: PDPC free toolkit is sufficient
+• Micro-businesses with minimal data: PDPC free toolkit

-Start your free PDPA gap assessment with ComplyHQ — it takes 15 minutes, covers all 10 obligations, and shows you exactly where your compliance gaps are.
+Start your free PDPA gap assessment with ComplyHQ — it takes 15 minutes, covers all 10 obligations, and shows you exactly where your gaps are.
 No credit card required.

 Simplify Your Compliance